AfonsoCFonseca/Chess-Game/README.md

 Tile, should move to that position.
 Then, the history of the game was saved to an array, that way was possible for me to easly debbug each situation.
 Having that done
-I started working on the rook with his horizontal and vertical moves, since the main core mechanics of the game were already developed it was pretty easy to figure out the algorith for X and Y movements
+I started working on the rook with his horizontal and vertical moves, since the main core mechanics of the game were already developed it was easy to figure out the algorith for X and Y movements.
+After that I developed the bishop with diagonal moves, similar logic.
+Having the rook and bishop made, I implemented the same similar logic for the king and queen with a few differences, such as king movement restriction of 1 house per turn.

 # Future Implementation
 Implent an AI based on an external API